KJ-GM/theme-csx/README.md

    fontWeight: 'bold',
    fontSize: 14,
    color: 'black',
-   colorDark: 'white'  // colorDark porp was added to make it themeable },
+   colorDark: 'white'  // colorDark prop was added to make it themeable },
 })